Once I Was a Beehive: Reception

 On Rotten Tomatoes the film has an approval rating of 75% based on reviews from 8 critics, with an average rating of 6.2/10.

 Eric D. Snider gave the film a B+ grade and praised it for being "funny, sweet, AND sincere."
-Adam Forsgren included Once I Was a Beehive as one of his 10 favorite films of 2015, commending it for deriving its humor from the characters instead of LDS culture.
+Adam Forsgren (East Idaho News) included Once I Was a Beehive as one of his 10 favorite films of 2015, commending it for deriving its humor from the characters instead of LDS culture.
 Kerry Legel gave the film a mixed review, praising the acting but criticizing some dialogue.

 Kai Elijah Hamilton also praised the film in his review, "Director Maclain Nelson gets extreme praise for making this a film everyone can connect with.
 It is not a Mormon film.
 It is a film where the characters happen to be Mormon.
 Upfront it expects us to understand that these characters are real people with misunderstood beliefs—and in one fell swoop quietly wipes away any taboos.
 It is a charming film about faith, healing and coming of age.
 It is not preachy.
 It is touching.
 It is as sweet and rich as honey."

 The film was a finalist in the best film category of the 2015 AML Awards, but ultimately lost to Peace Officer.